zowe/zowe.github.io/security.md

 The assessment results reports will be created and stored for evidence and measurement of the product security state and hardening.

-### Security issues mitigation
+## Security issues mitigation
 <!--
 <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ARV)</span>
 <span style="display:none">(NIST-SSF #REF: SSF-A.4.2-B)</span>
 -->

-Projects MUST/SHOULD fix all Critical vulnerabilities rapidly after they are reported. [vulnerabilities_critical_fixed]
+Projects MUST/SHOULD fix all Critical vulnerabilities rapidly after they are reported. [vulnerabilities_critical_fixed policy]
 <!--
 <span style="display:none">(NIST-SSF #REF: SSF-A.4.1-B)</span>
 -->

-There MUST be no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days]
+There MUST be no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days policy]

-### Security issues disclosure
+## Security issues disclosure

 Zowe discloses the vulnerabilities in a timely manner while giving the user time to plan their upgrades.
 Zowe won't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will